 Rinse the strawberries well to remove any dirt, then cut the leafy green tops (called the hull) off.
 To streamline the process, I fill up a clean sink with cold water, then dump all of the berries in the water so that they soak off any dirt while I am hulling them.
 Farm strawberries are significantly smaller than the big-agriculture grown strawberries usually found in the grocery store.
 They also have a more intense flavor.
 With that in mind, 1 quart of farm strawberries should equate to about 1 1/2 cups of crushed berries.

 Place the berries in a food processor and pulse 5 or 6 times, until berries are chopped, but not pureed.
 Continue this process until you have 4 cups of chopped berries.
 Pour the chopped/crushed berries into a large bowl, and set them aside.
+If by the time you are done, the berries are floating in a sea of juice, drain some of the juice.

 Measure the sugar and instant pectin into a small bowl.
 Stir the instant pectin into the sugar with a fork until well blended.